Messi opens up on regretting various World Cup actions

 Recommended articles

-Messi celebrated while mocking Van Gaal as a way of disapproving his comments against him which had come before their quarter-finals match.
+Messi celebrated while mocking Van Gaal as a way of disapproving of his comments against him which had come before their quarter-finals match according to what various sources reported.

 "I didn't think about it, it came out in the moment.
 "I did know everything that had been said before the game, what Van Gaal had said.
 Even some of my teammates were telling me 'Did you see what he said,' on purpose.